 We tried various ways of forcibly closing the VPN, but in all cases the client correctly blocked our internet traffic and warned us of the problem.
 The only small omission is that the client doesn't have an 'auto-reconnect' option, leaving users to restore their connections manually.

 Expert-level features include the option to set your preferred DNS for VPN connections.
-Most users should probably leave this alone, but if you know what you're doing, switching DNS could improve browsing performance, help block access to malicious websites, or impart other benefits.
+Switching DNS could improve browsing performance, help block access to malicious websites, or impart other benefits.
 Even better, you can add multiple DNS servers and switch between them as and when required.

-Put it all together, and although NordVPN's Windows client has some issues, it's generally well-presented and easy to use.
-Once you're over any initial setup hassles, it's a comfortable place to view and control your VPN status.
+Put it all together, and although NordVPN's Windows client has some issues, it's generally well-presented, easy to use, and a comfortable place to view and control your VPN status.
 (Incidentally, you might also want to check out our pick of the best Windows 10 VPNs).

 How good is NordVPN's Android app?

-The NordVPN Android app is one of the most popular around, with more than 10 million downloads, and an impressive 4.2 rating on Google Play (even ExpressVPN 'only' manages 3.8).
+The NordVPN Android app is one of the most popular around, with more than 10 million downloads, and a decent 4.4 rating on Google Play.

-Fortunately, and just like the Windows client, NordVPN's Android app also supports a conventional countries list.
+Fortunately, NordVPN's Android app also supports a conventional countries list.
 Swiping up gets you an alphabetical list of countries, and you can scroll down to the US (or anywhere else), tap it, and immediately get connected to the best server in that country.

-If you need more control over your location choice, tapping a Menu button displays the full list of locations in that country.
+If you need more control over your location choice, tapping a More button displays all the cities in that country.

 You can expand locations to list all their individual servers, too, although as there's no server load or other information, this probably won't help you very much.

-A smart auto-connect feature gives you all kinds of options.
-For example, you could set up the app to automatically connect on all Wi-Fi hotspots apart from your home and other trusted locations, ensuring you only turn on the VPN when you know you need it.
+The Settings box starts with a time-saving auto-connect feature.
+In a tap or two you could use this to, for instance, automatically connect on all Wi-Fi hotspots apart from your home and other trusted locations, ensuring you only turn on the VPN when you know you need it.

-The app doesn't have its own kill switch, but simple instructions explain how you can set one up on your device (System Settings > NordVPN settings > Enable 'Always on VPN' and 'Block connections without VPN').
+The app doesn't have its own kill switch, but simple instructions explain how you can set one up on your device (System Settings > NordVPN settings, then enable 'Always on VPN' and 'Block connections without VPN').

 How good is NordVPN's iOS app?

-The app is far more configurable than most of the iOS competition.
-Along with the kill switch and the malicious website-blocking CyberSec, an auto-connect feature can automatically connect to the VPN on untrusted networks, only on Wi-Fi, or keep the VPN active all the time.
+Useful settings include the same auto-connect feature we saw on Android.
+You can tell the app to automatically connect to the VPN on untrusted networks, only on Wi-Fi, or keep the VPN active all the time.

 If that's not quite convenient enough, you're able to add NordVPN connections to Siri from within the app.
 As NordVPN points out, connecting is then as easy as 'asking Siri nicely.'